-In the 1970s, we came in with a Placemaking vision and helped develop a Master Plan for the space aimed at reprogramming it and giving it a new lease at life.
 The primary intervention we advocated for was programming.
-Now, Bryant Park has become a magnificent and flourishing public space, mainly because it is programmed from top to bottom, daily, and year-round.
-Individuals like Dan Biederman, head of the Bryant Park Corporation, can be commended for the durability and impact of this iconic activation.
-It is a testament to how a place doesn't have to change structurally to be completely and wonderfully transformed.
-All it needs is community members who care and great placemaking.
+Today, Bryant Park is a magnificent and flourishing public space, mainly because it is programmed from top to bottom, year-round.
+Dan Biederman, head of the Bryant Park Corporation, was the "Master Re-builder" behind this phenomenal transformation.
+He is a graduate of Harvard Business School and while he had no formal design training, he had a vision for what the park could become and how to make it so.
+Bryant Park is a testament to how a place doesn't have to change structurally to be completely and wonderfully transformed.

 The Bones of the Park

-Bryant Park has a simple design that has remained more or less the same over the past century.
-It has a large main lawn (perfect for events and picnicking), alleys lined by shade-throwing trees (perfect for seating and cafés), a fountain (perfect focal point for gathering at), and various gardens and monuments throughout for visual appeal.
+The design of a space is not nearly as important as what happens there.
+That said, understanding the space's layout and how it connects to its surroundings helps reveal opportunities for improvement and activation.
+Bryant Park has a simple design that has remained more or less the same for nearly the past century.
+It has a large main lawn (perfect for events and picnicking), alleys lined with shade-throwing trees (perfect for seating and cafés), a fountain (perfect for meeting friends at), and various gardens and monuments.

 Structurally, the high walls that once blocked the views of what was going on inside the park made it so the space didn't feel welcoming.
 These walls created a barrier between the park and the surrounding community.
 They also created dark and hidden corners that fostered conditions which supported illicit activity.
-Taking down these walls and redesigning the entrances to have a more open layout was a key structural change that opened the park up and encouraged visitation.
+Taking down these walls and redesigning the entrances to have a more open and inviting layout was a key structural change that opened the park up and encouraged visitation.

 Amenities

 The key to making places great is filling them with amenities that make people want to be there.
 Amenities add comfort, pleasure, convenience, safety, and joy to a place.
-If a public space is just a field, as Bryant Park initially was and as many "parks" still are, then there is nothing that makes people want to go and spend time there.
+If a public space is just a field, as Bryant Park initially was and as many "parks" today still are, then there is nothing that makes people want to go and spend time there.
 Amenities are what draw us into a space and inspire us to stick around.
 Bryant Park has many.

 [Amenities]: Evergreen Article/Resource Guide